awsdocs/amazon-ec2-user-guide/doc_source/terminating-instances.md

 ## Instance Termination<a name="termination-overview"></a>

 After you terminate an instance, it remains visible in the console for a short while, and then the entry is automatically deleted\.
 You cannot delete the terminated instance entry yourself\.
-After an instance is terminated, resources such as tags and volumes are gradually disassociated from the instance, therefore may no longer be visible on the terminated instance after a short while\.
+After an instance is terminated, resources such as tags and volumes are gradually disassociated from the instance and may no longer be visible on the terminated instance after a short while\.

 When an instance terminates, the data on any instance store volumes associated with that instance is deleted\.